ioam/topographica/doc/Team_Members/index.rst

  (Berlin), Kateryna implemented numerous separate and joint maps and analysis routines, e.g. for direction, ocular dominance, and color.

+Boris Hristov, 2012 - 2013
+ Boris built an improved test suite for Topographica, as part of his undergraduate project.

 John Jacob, Jan - Aug 2009
- John completed his MSc degree at the University of Edinburgh, including a project of implementing the compute-intensive portions of Topographica on a GP-GPU.
+ John completed his MSc degree at the University of Edinburgh, including a project of implementing a prototype of the compute-intensive portions of Topographica on a GP-GPU.

 Bilal Khan, 2009 - 2011
  Bilal developed audio file support and auditory system models for